-You should hold an Honours degree (Upper or Lower Second Class Honours degree, with average of 55 per cent or above) in Law, but we will consider mature applicants without standard qualifications who have significant professional experience in the relevant field.
-If Law is not the subject of your first degree, evidence of Law-based modules or relevant experience should be supplied.
-If your first language is not English, you will need an IELTS score of 6.5 or equivalent.
-The University offers pre-sessional summer programmes if you need to improve your English before starting your course.
+You should hold an Honours degree (Upper or Lower Second Class Honours degree, with average of 55 per cent or above) in Law, or a degree with a skills profile which shows an aptitude for legal study, but we will consider mature applicants without standard qualifications who have significant professional experience in the relevant field.

 Months of entry